 - Mobility data collection, management, sharing and associated tools.

 - Emerging modes.

 - Curbside management.

 - Shared mobility.

 - Connected and automated vehicles.

 - Transportation electrification.

-- Mobility hubs.
+- · Mobility hubs.

-It is anticipated that the The Innovative Mobility Set-Aside funds will take a hybrid approach wherein a portion of funds will be retained by DRCOG, which will solicit project proposals, select projects for funding, procure vendor/consultant services and manage the projects directly, with support from project partners.and a portion will be distributed to local agencies through a traditional call for projects process.
+The Innovative Mobility Set-Aside funds will be retained by DRCOG, which will solicit project proposals, select projects for funding, procure vendor/consultant services and manage the projects directly, with support from project partners.

-For the portion retained by DRCOG, DRCOG will serve as the recipient of funds and develop an intergovernmental agreement with CDOT for DRCOG-led workthe program.
+DRCOG will serve as the recipient of funds and develop an intergovernmental agreement with CDOT for the program.
 DRCOG may contract with consultants, vendors and others to develop plans and projects within this program.
 While local agencies will be integral partners in the program, they will not participate as subrecipients of funds, but rather participate in a stakeholder capacity.